 Looking like oversized scissors, hedge trimmers are a tool used to trim shrubs and, you guessed it, hedges.
-There are two types of hedge trimmers, manual and powered ones which run on electricity or gasoline.
+There are two types of hedge trimmers, manual and powered, run on electricity or gasoline.
 The manual hedge trimmers are distinctive in shape as they look like a pair of shears having long handles.
 These trimmers require a long time to work and hence take a toll on the user.
-As a result, the powered trimmers are the go-to trimmers for gardeners nowadays.
+As a result, powered trimmers are the go-to trimmers for gardeners nowadays.

-The basic powered hedge trimmer unit consists of an engine to power the blade along with some additional features such as comfortable handles, dampeners for both sound and vibration, a debris shield, etc. Although they come in different shapes and sizes, the long hedge trimmers are preferred by gardeners.
+The basic powered hedge trimmer unit consists of an engine to power the blade and some additional features such as comfortable handles, dampeners for sound and vibration, a debris shield, etc. Although they come in different shapes and sizes, the long hedge trimmers are preferred by gardeners.